Academic Year 2019/2020

 There are very few children who do not have home internet access.
 In school the sites children are able to access are strictly filtered and their activity on the computers and iPads closely monitored.

 We understand that this if more difficult at home and as such offer advice for parents on how to keep children safe online.

-Some of these are listed below, but if you require any further information please look out for our Digital Leaders at parents evening or contact Mrs McKechnie, Online Safety Officer via the school office.
+Some of these are listed below, but if you require any further information please look out for our Digital Leaders at parents evening or contact Mrs McKechnie or Mrs Crisp, CEOP trained Online Safety Officers via the school office.